speechly/speechly-unity-dotnet/README.md

 #### Using other audio sources

 You can send audio from other audio sources by calling `SpeechlyClient.Start()`, sending any number of packets containing samples as float32 array (mono 16kHz by default) using `SpeechlyClient.ProcessAudio()`.
 Finally, call `SpeechlyClient.Stop()`.
+In this case, you need to handle `SpeechlyClient` creation, initialization, and shutdown yourself, or modify `MicToSpeechly` to not process the microphone audio at the same time.

 ### Reference